susanev/uw-stars-cse/exploring-cs/lessons/week1/exercises/robot.md

 * Give your robot some extra features, or even a side-kick!

 ### Reference
-This assignment is inspired by the robot code provided by [Casey Reas](http://reas.com/) and [Ben Fry](http://benfry.com/) in the Make:Getting Started with Processing book.
+This assignment is inspired by the robot code provided by [Casey Reas](http://reas.com/) and [Ben Fry](http://benfry.com/) in the Make: Getting Started with Processing book.

 [static]: https://github.com/susanev/uw-hcde-creative-computing/blob/master/lessons/week1/exercises/images/code_not_dynamic.png "Code that is not dynamic"